 Seekers, parenting payment, special benefit or farm household allowance OR

 - your working hours were reduced by 20% or more

 - for a sole trader, your business was suspended or your turnover dropped 20% or more

-You will not be required to attach evidence to support your application.
-However you must still retain documents to support your eligibility.
-There may be fines for early access to your super when you are ineligible.
+When making an application, the ATO did not require you to attach evidence to support your application.
+However you must still retain documents that support your eligibility for each application you made under COVID-19 early release of super.
+There may be fines for early access to your super when you were ineligible to do so.

-Implications of applying when you are not eligible
+Implications of applying when you were not eligible

 The ATO uses a variety of ways to check the integrity of applications for covid-19 early release of super.
 Where they are concerned an application may not be genuine then they will review it.

 If the ATO finds that you have provided false or misleading information when you applied for COVID-19 early release of super then:

 - the ATO may reverse their approval of your application and the amount that was paid to you under COVID-19 early release of super will:

 - need to be included in your tax return and you will pay tax on the released amount.